Electrolux Magic Mill DLX Mixer

 The controls on the unit are quite simple.
 There is the on/off/timer knob and then the power/speed control knob.
 The one feature I really like is the timer.
 It can be set for as little as 1 minute up to 12 minutes which is more than enough for any mixing or kneading job.
 The power/speed control knob allows you to adjust the speed from low all the way up to high or anything in between.

-I can’t recommend the Magic Mill DLX enough.
+I can’t recommend the Electrolux Magic Mill DLX mixer enough.
 Sure it is a different design than other mixers especially when it comes to bread dough’s and cookie dough’s and the like, but it is this difference that I think really sets it apart from the others and makes it the best mixer I have ever owned and used.
 I love it.

 Robert’s Ultimate Chocolate Chip Cookies